 - Five years: broccoli, cauliflower, leafy greens, eggplant, cucumber, celery, radishes, lettuce.

-The germination rate is the number of seeds that germinate within five to ten days.
+The germination rate is the number of seeds germinating within five to ten days.
 Good seeds have an 80% germination rate.
 The longer the seeds are stored, the lower the germination rate.
-In case you have seeds that are a few years old, you better test their germination.
+If you have seeds that are a few years old, you better test their germination.

 To test the germination of your seeds, place ten seeds in a damp paper towel.
 Keep them moist at all times by keeping them in a box or a zip bag.
 Within a week, count the number of sprouted seeds.
 Germination of fewer than five seeds means you need to sow more than you planned.